D7ry/vulkan_playground/readme.md

 Update: turns out it's a memory corruption of me trying to write to another stack-allocated static variable that overwrites into other parts of the code section.
-Segfault didn't happen because all the memory operations the program was doing was smearing over the code section.
+Segfault didn't happen because all the memory operations the program was doing was smearing over the static section.